Illusion of Kate Moss

 The illusion of Kate Moss is an art piece first shown at the conclusion of the Alexander McQueen runway show The Widows of Culloden (Autumn/Winter 2006).
-It consists of a short film of English model Kate Moss dancing slowly while wearing a long, billowing gown of white chiffon, projected at life-size within a glass pyramid in the centre of the show's catwalk.
+It consists of a short film of English model Kate Moss dancing slowly while wearing a long, billowing gown of white chiffon, projected life-size within a glass pyramid in the centre of the show's catwalk.
 Although sometimes referred to as a hologram, the illusion was made using a 19th-century theatre technique called Pepper's ghost.

 McQueen conceived the illusion as a gesture of support for Moss; she was a close friend of his and was embroiled in a drug-related scandal at the time of the Widows show.
-The illusion of Kate Moss is regarded by many critics as the highlight of the Widows runway show, and it has been the subject of a great deal of academic analysis, particularly as a wedding dress and as a memento mori.
+It is regarded by many critics as the highlight of the Widows runway show, and it has been the subject of a great deal of academic analysis, particularly as a wedding dress and as a memento mori.
 The illusion appeared in both versions of Alexander McQueen: Savage Beauty, a retrospective exhibition of McQueen's designs.

 Background

 British designer Alexander McQueen was known in the fashion industry for dramatic, theatrical fashion shows featuring imaginative, sometimes controversial designs.
-He was a close friend of English model Kate Moss, who had walked in several of his previous shows, including La Poupée (Spring/Summer 1997) and Voss (Spring/Summer 2001).
+He was a close friend of English model Kate Moss, who had walked in several of his previous shows, including Bellmer La Poupée (Spring/Summer 1997) and Voss (Spring/Summer 2001).
 Moss retired from runway modelling in 2004 to focus on advertising contracts and other ventures.
 In 2005, she became caught up in controversy after images of her allegedly using drugs were leaked to the media, and several companies cancelled lucrative contracts with her.

 McQueen actively supported Moss throughout the controversy.
 He argued that in his opinion, many journalists also regularly used drugs, making their criticism hypocritical.
 He wore a T-shirt with the words "We love you Kate!" when he appeared at the end of the runway show for Neptune (Spring/Summer 2006).
 As a further gesture of support, he developed the idea of projecting her into the closing act of upcoming show, The Widows of Culloden (Autumn/Winter 2006), seeking "to show that she was more ethereal, bigger than the situation she was in".